11 essential types of content writing for a successful business

 • Enquiring about a service by filling in a contact form.

-• Adding a product to the cart and completing the checkout process.
+• Adding a product to the shopping cart and completing the checkout process.

 The kind of marketing copy to be written for the web is also determined by the platform where it will be published or distributed.

-These include email newsletters, social media advertising, landing pages, product descriptions, paid search campaigns, and other types of web content at the bottom of the funnel.
+These include email newsletters, social media advertising, landing pages, product descriptions, and paid search campaigns.

 Technical writing

-In some industries, it’s impossible to produce good content if the writer doesn’t have formal education or experience.
+In some industries, it’s impossible to produce good content if the writer doesn’t have formal education or experience in the field.

 In fact, there could be serious consequences if the content is misleading or inaccurate.
 These include niches like: